iiroj/pintbot/README.md

 ![Screenshot 2](https://raw.githubusercontent.com/iiroj/pintbot/master/screenshot%202.png)

+## To-do

+- All types of error handling... 😅

 ## Technology

 Pint Bot runs in a [Node.js](https://nodejs.org/en/) backend that [nginx](http://nginx.org) proxies requests to.
 Here's a brief overview of the server's files and what they do: